-- Preliminary concept plan and cost estimate provided in 2019 budget for a single gymnasium/program space/office space/storage proposed for SARC, cost evaluation will be updated for the 2021 budget deliberations - Improvements to comfort and facilitating opportunities for informal interactions and socialization by way of adding furniture for upper lobby of AFLC.
+- Improvements to comfort and facilitating opportunities for informal interactions and socialization by way of adding furniture for upper lobby of AFLC.
 Space is limited at the SARC but considerations will be made when replacement furniture is required.
-Library Square design includes social gathering opportunities both indoor and outdoor
+Aurora Town Square design includes social gathering opportunities both indoor and outdoor - A draft Business Plan for Club Aurora has been completed in 2019.
+New membership and pricing structure was considered in the User Fee Review (Study complete Feb 2021) - Partnership confirmed and executed operating agreement with Tennis Club to operate the indoor tennis facility

-- Aquatics Feasibility Study and Business Plan is complete and community survey was conducted.
-Update will be provided to Council November 2020. - A draft Business Plan for Club Aurora has been completed in 2019.
-Preliminary findings recommend new membership and pricing structure which will be considered in the upcoming User Fee Review (due to be complete Fall 2020).
-Additional fitness facilities not recommended at this time. - Partnership confirmed and executed operating agreement with Tennis Club to operate the indoor tennis facility - Squash court membership and utilization is regularly monitored.
+- Squash court membership and utilization is regularly monitored.
 The continuous use and demand for the courts supported the capital improvements (completed 2020) to the court floors - Improvements to the appeal and flexibility of multi-purpose rooms is addressed when a room is due to be renovated or new rooms are built.
-SARC program room was refurbished in 2018, ACC auditorium was refurbished in fall 2019, and new program rooms planned for Library Square which project will add options for space and offer different types of uses. - Repurposing study was completed in 2017, demolition of former public library and former seniors centre complete to make room for the Library Square project - Meeting rooms at the Aurora Public Library (Magna and Lebovic) along with the 2 new programs rooms included in the Library Square project are part of the discussions regarding the Library Square Governance Review. - Town achieved Platinum Youth Friendly Community status in March 2019, additional youth friendly spaces being considered such as the proposed gymnasium and program spaces at the SARC and new creative spaces included in the Library Square project. - Aurora's Seniors Centre is the primary hub for 55+ programming, however, decentralizing programs is taking place by adding 55+ programs at the AFLC and Brookfield residence.
-New programs such as "Seniors Centre without Walls" and "Activity and Wellness Packs" offer opportunities for seniors to participate from home. - One multi-use artificial turf field constructed at Sheppard's Bush - Outdoor Sports Field Development Strategy complete (2020), confirms future sports field needs and provides recommendations - New soccer field constructed at Stewart Burnett and multi-sport field constructed at Sheppard's Bush - Two outdoor tennis courts constructed at Thomas Coates Park - Two pickleball courts constructed at both Thomas Coates Park and Trent Park - 7 playgrounds added between 2016-2020 including a fully accessible playground at Queens Diamond Jubilee Park in 2017
+SARC program room was refurbished in 2018, ACC auditorium was refurbished in fall 2019, and new program rooms planned for Aurora Town Square which will add options for space and offer different types of uses. - Repurposing study was completed in 2017, demolition of former public library and former seniors centre complete to make room for the Aurora Town Square project - Town achieved Platinum Youth Friendly Community status in March 2019, additional youth friendly spaces being considered such as the proposed gymnasium and program spaces at the SARC and new creative spaces included in the Aurora Town Square project. - Aurora's Seniors Centre is the primary hub for 55+ programming, however, decentralizing programs is taking place by adding 55+ programs at the AFLC and Brookfield residence.
+New programs such as "Seniors Centre without Walls" and "Activity and Wellness Packs" offer opportunities for seniors to participate from home. - One multi-use artificial turf field constructed at Sheppard's Bush - Outdoor Sports Field Development Strategy complete (2020), confirms future sports field needs and provides recommendations - New soccer field constructed at Stewart Burnett and multi-sport field constructed at Sheppard's Bush - Two outdoor tennis courts constructed at Thomas Coates Park - Two pickleball courts constructed at both Thomas Coates Park and Trent Park - 7 playgrounds added between 2016-2020 including a fully accessible playground at Queens Diamond Jubilee Park in 2017 - Lawn Bowling Green upgrades completed in 2016 - Various 2C trail connections installed by developers to connect to David Tomlinson Nature Reserve and connection from Bayview Ave to Tim Jones Trail made in 2016 - David Tomlinson Nature Reserve construction of initial phase was completed Fall 2020 - Two underpass crossings under Leslie St. allowing for connection of trails to be complete Fall 2021